Quantifying the unknown impact of segmentation uncertainty on image-based simulations: Data availability

 \section{Data availability}

-Data from each of the exemplar problems are freely available online at \url{http://dx.doi.org/10.17632/g3hr4rkb48.1}.
+The probability maps and simulation results for each of the exemplar problems has been deposited in the Mendeley Data database at \url{http://dx.doi.org/10.17632/g3hr4rkb48}\citep{PaperData}.
 Probability maps are available as Numpy arrays and each physics quantity uncertainty distribution is available as a CSV file.